bwoodsend/polycotylus/docs/source/example-library.rst

 Linux package managers, you probably already knew that conventionally headers for C libraries are stored in a package called either ``${library}-dev`` or ``${library}-devel`` in which case, you'd have found it just using ``apk search brotli-dev``.
-Now we know the package, we need to declare it as the correct kind of dependency. ``brotli-dev`` is only required at build time and it's an Alpine system package so the correct category is `dependencies.build.$distribution`.
-Add that to the `polycotylus.yaml`.
+Now that we know the package, we need to declare it as the correct kind of dependency. ``brotli-dev`` is only required at build time and it's an Alpine system package so the correct category is `dependencies.build.$distribution`.
+Add that to the `polycotylus.yaml` and rebuild.
 I'm going to spoil the surprise and tell you that the next build error will be the same but for ``Python.h`` whose package is ``python3-dev`` so that needs to go in too:

 .. code-block:: yaml